ISO 27001 Monitoring & Review Phase

 Conduct Audits

-Perform the internal audits according to the audit plan.
-Use a systematic approach to evaluate the ISMS's compliance, including reviewing documentation, interviewing staff, and inspecting processes and controls.
+Conduct internal audits per the audit plan.
+Use a systematic approach to evaluate the ISMS’s compliance, including reviewing documentation, conducting staff interviews, and inspecting processes and controls.

-Focus on key areas such as risk assessment and treatment, control implementation, incident response, and continuous improvement.
+Focus on key areas, including risk assessment and treatment, control implementation, incident response, and continuous improvement.

 Document Findings